funraise/Funraise-Salesforce/README.md

 # Funraise-Salesforce
-Salesforce unmanaged package used to integrate with the Funraise platform
+A collection of salesforce metadata used to integrate with the Funraise platform

 ## Installation